MrHedmad/blog/content/posts/future_research.md

 - The (annotated) run information of the Structured protocol used, as well as its version;
 - The considerations made by the researcher on the resulting experiment.

 To group this different information together, an identifier can be used to mark all related files.
-FAIR Containers such as Research Object Crates might be useful.
+FAIR Containers such as Research Object Crates (ROCrates) might be useful.

 ## Post-experimental phase
 After the (main) experimental phase is completed, it is important to collate all experiments which where not discarded (again, regardless of outcome) and all considerations made on them into a large document which I'll call *interpretation*.